atsaki/embulk-output-influxdb/README.md

-# InfluxDB output plugin for Embulk
+# InfluxDB v0.8 output plugin for Embulk

+**This plug in is the fork of [joker1007/embulk-output-influxdb](https://github.com/joker1007/embulk-output-influxdb) and supports only influxdb v0.8.**
+**It is strongly recommended to use newer influxdb and [joker1007/embulk-output-influxdb](https://github.com/joker1007/embulk-output-influxdb).**

 ## Overview